EclectickEclipse/PingStats/Readme.md

 2. Describe your bug in as good a description as possible
 3. Run `tests.py` and attach the results to the new issue.

-Alternatively, if you do not have github, write an email to [Ariana Giroux](ariana.giroux@gmail.com) and attach the previously mentioned information.
+Alternatively, if you do not have github, write an email to `ariana.giroux@gmail.com` and attach the previously mentioned information.